lyarinet/Samba-Manager/README.md

 ## Troubleshooting

-If you encounter issues:
+If you encounter issues during installation or usage:

-1. **Check Logs**: Review logs in the Maintenance section
+1. **Check Logs**: Review logs in the Maintenance section or in `/opt/samba-manager/logs/`
 2. **Verify Permissions**: Ensure proper file system permissions on shared directories
 3. **Service Status**: Confirm Samba services are running
 4. **Network Access**: Verify network connectivity and firewall settings